 - mixing into your sweets like brownies and cookies

 - keeping hangry kids (and husbands) at bay so you don’t lose your sh$%

 Pretzels are like lifesavers really!

-These French Onion Pretzel Nuggets are a simple snack that packs a punch and will be gobbled up in no time at your next party.
+This seasoned pretzel recipe makes a simple snack that packs a punch and will be gobbled up in no time at your next party.

 - 12 ounces pretzel nuggets

 - 1/2 teaspoon beef bouillon granules or one cube crushed up

 - 1 tablespoon dried minced onion